Guantanamo Bay Naval Base

-Since taking power in 1959, the Cuban communist government has consistently protested against the U.S. presence on Cuban soil, arguing that the base "was imposed on Cuba by force" and is "illegal under international law."
-Since 2002, the naval base has contained a military prison, for alleged unlawful combatants captured in Afghanistan, Iraq, and other places during the War on Terror.
+Since taking power in 1959, the Cuban government has consistently protested against the U.S. presence on Cuban soil, arguing that the base was imposed on Cuba by force and is illegal under international law.
+The lease requires either bilateral consent or full U.S. military withdrawal in order to terminate lease.
+Since 2002, the naval base has maintained the Guantanamo Bay detention camp, for alleged unlawful combatants captured in Afghanistan, Iraq, and other places during the war on terror.
 Cases of alleged torture of prisoners by the U.S. military, and their denial of protection under the Geneva Conventions, have been criticized.

-The 1903 lease has no fixed expiration date, it can only be ended if the US Navy decided to abandon the area or both countries agreed mutually to end the lease.
+The base has been a focal point for debates over civil liberties, notably influenced by the landmark 2008 Supreme Court decision in Boumediene v.
+Bush.
+This ruling affirmed the constitutional right of detainees to challenge their detention via habeas corpus, highlighting the ongoing tensions between national security and civil liberties.

 Geography

 The Naval Base occupies three main geographical sections: Leeward Point, Windward Point, and Guantánamo Bay.
 Guantánamo Bay physically divides the Naval Station into sections.
 The bay extends past the boundaries of the base into Cuba, where the bay is then referred to as Bahía de Guantánamo.
 Guantánamo Bay contains several cays, which are identified as Hospital Cay, Medico Cay, North Toro Cay, and South Toro Cay.

 Leeward Point of the Naval Station is the site of the active airfield.
 Major geographical features on Leeward Point include Mohomilla Bay and the Guantánamo River.
 Three beaches exist on the Leeward side.
 Two are available for use by base residents, while the third, Hicacal Beach, is closed.
+Nearby is the US Naval Cemetery at Guantanamo Bay, also known as Cuzco Wells Cemetery.
+The cemetery holds over 350 burials, including that of Captain Henry Smith, who died as a result of injuries received during the sinking of his ship, the SS Delmundo, by the German submarine U-600 on 13 August 1942.